umami-hep/umami/docs/preprocessing/resampling.md

     where the `$0` stands for an index in `samples/ttbar`.
 If we take the example from the PDF Sampling section, this contains the samples of the bjets, cjets and ujets.
 0 is therefore the bjets, 1 is the cjets and 2 is the ujets.
 Note: This will process the bjets for both categories, $t\bar{t}$ and $Z'$, although we need to look in `samples/ttbar`.
 Only the flavour is important here.

-    After all these subjobs are finished, you can continue with the plotting and the combination of the flavours into our final resampled file.
+    After all these subjobs are finished, you can continue with the plotting (this step plots the distributions of the resampled variables before the actual resampling) and the combination of the flavours into our final resampled file.
 For that you need to run

     ```bash
     preprocessing.py --config <path to config file> --resampling --flavour plotting